o-leolleo/blog/content/blog/getting-started-with-eks.md

 language: en
 ---

 I’ve decided to experiment with different EKS scenarios and configurations.
-It turns out terraform and the aws eks module made for it are really useful for this purpose.
-Here I discuss how this can be done and steps to do after it.
-Also as I didn’t want to spend much when only performing tests, so here I relied on my aws-nuke setup and on terraform destroy to cleanup anything I’ve created.
+But also thought that giving an introductory blog post on how to bootrstrap your own EKS cluster might help someone out there trying to do the same thing.

+For that I'm using [Terraform](https://www.terraform.io/) and the [AWS EKS Terraform module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest).
+The first is a very well known solution for maintaining infrastructure as code (IaC).
+The later is the best community maintained module - that I know of - for it and which covers most (if not all) the different EKS use cases.

+I have to mention that this setup costs money, so if you're following it up, **I highly recommend that you destroy your terraform resources once finished, so you're not caught out of surprise with a considerable AWS bill**.
+I've even gone as far as [detroying my personal AWS account resources on a schedule](http://localhost:1313/blog/wiping-your-aws-account-with-aws-nuke-and-gitlab-ci/) - be careful if doing something similar.

 ## The variables